Transcripts

 and background elements, which makes it look like

 the bee is moving forward.
-And lastly, I use the performing mode
+Last, I've used the performing

-to animate the bee so it's bumping up and down a little to give it a more
+mode to animate the bee, so it's bumping up and down a little to give a more

-the size of the canvas.
-Next, I have a B group layer, and then at the bottom
+a foreground layer.
+Next, I have the B group layer, and then at the bottom

 with the wing animation, let's open up the B group.
-And as you can see, I have one frame already
+As you can see, I already have one frame already

 drawn of the wings.
 Feel free to replace with

 your own wings drawing.
-Next, I'm going to tap in the next empty space
+Next, I'm going to convert

 the wing animation.
 If you'd like to match